 10. Aside from the trophy that bears his name, Heisman is perhaps best known today as a pioneer of the forward pass.

 12. Not everyone in college football agreed.
-It took him three years of constantly badgering the rules committee before he won enough support and the rules were changed in 1906.
+It took three years of constant badgering to win enough support.
+The rules finally were changed in 1906.

 13. Nevertheless, the forward pass went widely unused until 1913, when Knute Rockne’s Notre Dame had great success with it.

 14. The center snap was another innovation designed by Heisman.
 Previously, centers had rolled the ball backward to the quarterback.
 Heisman’s team at Buchtel had an unusually tall quarterback and the coach thought it would be simplify things if the center just threw the ball back to him.